First-Year Engineering Program Fund

 BSE Degree Program Fund

 The BSE degree starts with a strong technical foundation, just as all other undergraduate programs in the College of Engineering.
 On top of standard engineering foundations of mathematics, basic physical sciences, and a cross section of low-to-mid level courses in traditional engineering disciplines, BSE enables students to select a path that is suitable for them and their aspirational goals.
-BSE students can customize a BSE degree to fit their career goals, or they can select from several defined BSE paths in emerging fields, currently including industrial engineering (manufacturing process optimization); geospatial engineering (Earth observation technologies); mining engineering (design, planning, and supervision); and systems engineering (understanding engineered systems through low-fidelity, cross-disciplinary modeling, and designing desired changes from a systems perspective).
+BSE students can customize a BSE degree to fit their career goals, or they can select a path in systems engineering (understanding engineered systems through low-fidelity, cross-disciplinary modeling, and designing desired changes from a systems perspective).
 Making a gift to our BSE Degree Program Fund is making a gift of support to highly qualified BSE students in the form of scholarships.
 Based on both academic credentials and financial need, these scholarships can be the lifeline that can make the difference between leaving Tech, and graduating as a proud Husky engineer.